laurismelderis/prog-apmacibas/README.md

     8. For migrations name always use laravel convention and all migration should have down function as well as all foreign keys should be constrained

-    9  in is statements use spaces to seperate all parts example below
+    9  in if statements use spaces to seperate all parts example below
         1. good
             if (true) {